RocketChat/docs-old/installation/community-supported-installation/freebsd/README.md

 $ meteor
 ```

-This will run Rocket.chat inside a tmux session allowing you to disconnect from the terminal and let the daemon running.
+This will run Rocket.Chat inside a tmux session allowing you to disconnect from the terminal and let the daemon running.

 * Press `ctrl+b d` to exit the tmux session.
 * And use `tmux a` to access the session again.